SchoolyB/language.ez/src/pages/docs/stdlib/json.md

 ```

 **Parameters:**
-- `value` - Any EZ value to serialize
+- `value` - An EZ value to serialize
 - `indent` - The string to use for indentation (e.g., `"    "` for 4 spaces, `"\t"` for tabs)

 **Returns:** A tuple of `(string, error)` - The formatted JSON string and nil on success, or nil and an error on failure.